resolutionathens/facilitron-news/content/support/administrator-support.md

       No.  You should not attempt to create your school as an organization.
       Existing organizations must have users added by school administrators or by Facilitron customer support.
-To request access, select “Administrator” from the “Sign Up” menu.
+To request access, select “Administrator” from the Sign Up menu.
 Fill out the form and submit.
 Someone from customer support will contact you about having your account added to your school and assigned a role.
     question: >-